EstivenPad/EstivenPad/README.md

 - ⚛️ I'm actually learning React.js.
 - 🎬👾 I like watching series, movies, anime and playing videogames.
 - 🎧 I love listening music.
+- 📖 From time to time a read self-help books.

 ## Connect with me 😉: